saturnlighting/literature-review/README.md

 (e.g. population density, land use mix, proximity, spatial connectivity) and especially safe cycling infrastructure affects cycling uptake.
-However, less investigated have been micro-built environmental factors such as road lighting, which may have a strong influence on people’s fear (to be run over or assaulted in the dark) when cycling.
+However, less investigated have been micro-built environmental factors such as road lighting, which may have a strong influence on people choice to cycle.

+There is evidence suggesting that darkness discourages people from cycling (e.g…).
+This is due to a higher perceived danger of cyclists at night from motorised traffic and personal security, which disproportionately affect women, the elderly, and disadvantaged groups (reference needed).

 Previous academic literature reviews have touched on elements of the relationship between cycling and lighting.
 For example, Fotios and